-Many people hear scratching in their walls and eerie scuttling in the night and realize that they live alongside mice.
+Many people hear scratching in their walls and eerie scuttling at night and realize that they live alongside mice.

 Although many of us associate mice with damp or dirty environments, having mice living alongside people in their basements is pretty common.

-However, mice are known for chewing, and they’ll make short work of those antiques you store down there or wires and pipes that are essential for getting electricity and water into your home above.
+However, mice are known for chewing, and they’ll make short work of those antiques you store down there or wires and pipes essential for getting electricity and water into your home above.